Mathematics: Artistic expression

 Humans, as well as some other animals, find symmetric patterns to be more beautiful.
 Mathematically, the symmetries of an object form a group known as the symmetry group.
 For example, the group underlying mirror symmetry is the cyclic group of two elements, $\mathbb{Z}/2\mathbb{Z}$.
-A Rorschach test is a figure invariant by this symmetry, as well as a butterfly, and animal bodies more generally (at least on the surface).
+A Rorschach test is a figure invariant by this symmetry, as are butterfly and animal bodies more generally (at least on the surface).
 Waves on the sea surface possess translation symmetry: moving one's viewpoint by the distance between wave crests does not change one's view of the sea.
-Furthermore, fractals possess (usually approximate) self-similarity.
+Fractals possess self-similarity.

 Popularization

 Popular mathematics is the act of presenting mathematics without technical terms.
 Presenting mathematics may be hard since the general public suffers from mathematical anxiety and mathematical objects are highly abstract.
 However, popular mathematics writing can overcome this by using applications or cultural links.
 Despite this, mathematics is rarely the topic of popularization in printed or televised media.